-The Student Code of Conduct applies to all students while enrolled at the College, on College premises, and/or while attending campus misconduct at non-College-sponsored activities that have a continuing and disruptive effect on members of this College community, will also be actionable under the Student Code of Conduct.
+The Student Code of Conduct applies to all students while enrolled at the College, on College premises, and/or while attending College-sponsored activities on or off campus.
+In certain circumstances, for example in the instance of sexual misconduct, off-campus misconduct at non-College-sponsored activities that have a continuing and disruptive effect on members of this College community, will also be actionable under the Student Code of Conduct.